 Each case warrants a close examination to see which defenses may be available.
 For example, the statute makes it unlawful to publish a sexually explicit image that identifies the person who is depicted within the image.
 Therefore, if you did not identify the person who was depicted, you might have a solid defense of anonymity.
 Sometimes there is a legitimate purpose in publishing a sexually explicit image, such as art or investigation.
 Again, this would negate an element of the charge and may make it possible to defeat the charge.
 In some cases, the image may have been transmitted by text or through email, and it does not count as sexual cyber-harassment because it was not posted by you directly onto the Internet.
 In still other cases, it may be possible to defeat the charge by showing that the actions were not willful or malicious.Consult an Experienced Sexual Cyber-Harassment Lawyer in the Tampa Area

 Charges of sexual cyber-harassment are serious.
 A criminal record can make it harder to get a job, find housing, or obtain a professional license.
 Generally, a criminal record is stigmatizing and can damage your social reputation.
-Our founder, Will Hanlon, is committed to protecting the rights of the accused and has represented criminal defendants since 1994.
-Call Hanlon Law at 813-228-7095 or use our online form to set up an appointment with a Tampa sexual cyber-harassment attorney.
+Will Hanlon is committed to protecting the rights of the accused and has represented criminal defendants since 1994.
+Call Hanlon Law at 813-228-7095 or use our online form to arrange an appointment to discuss your case with a Tampa sexual cyber-harassment attorney.
 Will Hanlon also can help people who need a domestic violence lawyer or assistance in fighting other types of criminal charges.